 Urbana High student faces criminal charges, allegedly planned to make mustard gas in school

 Mar.
-3—A 14-year-old Urbana High School student is facing criminal charges after he allegedly brought bleach to school Thursday with intention of making mustard gas.
+4—A 14-year-old male Urbana High School student is facing criminal charges after he allegedly brought bleach to school Thursday with intention of making mustard gas.

 At about 8:30 a.m., school staff alerted a Frederick County Sheriff's Office school resource officer (SRO) of a threat shared via social media and said a student brought potentially hazardous material into the building, FCSO said in a news release Thursday afternoon.